Callme2YC/Caf-Anima-Matris-Project/Models/Predictive Model of Washed Fermentation Process/README.md

   - The saved model can be reused to predict scores for new data, providing a scalable solution for ongoing quality improvement.

 ### Data Sources
-The data used in this project is generated and stored in a CSV file named `fake_main_data.csv`, containing detailed information about the fermentation and drying processes of coffee beans.
+The data used in this project is generated and stored in a CSV file named `fake_main_data.csv`, containing detailed information about the fermentation and drying processes of coffee beans. **Specfically, the model will only use data that related with washed fermentation process.**

 If you have any questions about how the fake data was generated, please refer to the Synthetic Data folder for more detailed information.